 Class Participation: 20 points

-Perusall Annotations: 20 points
+Perusall Annotations: 10 points

 Discussion Facilitation: 20 points

-Final Project: 30 points
+Final Project: 40 points

 Final Project Presentation: 10 points

 100 points

 Course Policies

 Penalties for Lateness

 For each 24-hour period after the deadline, you will lose 10% on the assignment.

 Any term work that will be handed in after the final exam period is subject to a petition for extension of term work.
 This petition should be filed with the student's College Registrar's Office.

 Religious Accommodation

 As a student at the University of Toronto, you are part of a diverse community that welcomes and includes students and faculty from a wide range of backgrounds, cultural traditions, and spiritual beliefs.
 For my part, I will make every reasonable effort to avoid scheduling tests, examinations, or other compulsory activities on religious holy days not captured by statutory holidays.
 Further to University Policy, if you anticipate being absent from class or missing a major course activity (like a test, or in-class assignment) due to a religious observance, please let me know as early in the course as possible, and with sufficient notice (at least two to three weeks), so that we can work together to make alternate arrangements.

-ChatGPT

-ChatGPT is a novel AI chat bot.
-You are allowed to use it for your final project in this course, and if you use it, you are required to highlight parts of your paper that are i) directly copy-andpasted from ChatGPT (in yellow) and ii) editted based on ChatGPT-generated texts (in blue).
-Please note that this is only for this course, and other instructors may have different views on ChatGPT.
+Departmental Guidance for Undergraduate Students in Psychology

+The Department of Psychology recognizes that, as a student, you may experience disruptions to your learning that are out of your control, and that there may be circumstances when you need extra support.
+Accordingly, the department has provided a helpful guide to clarify your and your instructor's responsibilities when navigating these situations.
+This guide consolidates Arts & Science Policies for undergraduate students in one place for your convenience.
+As an instructor in the department, I will frequently consult with these recommendations when providing you with support, and I recommend that you also consult it to learn more about your rights and responsibilities before reaching out to me.

+On the use of Generative Artificial Intelligence (Gen AI) Tools

+Students may use generative artificial intelligence tools (e.g., ChatGPT) for assignments.
+If you choose to use generative artificial intelligence tools to assist you in the assignments in this course, this use must be documented in an appendix for each assignment.
+The documentation should include what tool(s) were used, how they were used (i.e., include your prompts and the transcript), and how the results from the AI were incorporated into the submitted work.
+These tools can be most helpful in improving your writing and clear expression of your ideas (rather than trying to generate complete content which is unlikely to meet the standards of the assignments).

 Academic Resources

 Accessibility Needs: